compoundjs/guides/advanced/multiple-application-integration.md

-How to have multiple applications in a single application
+Multiple applications in a single application
 ==============

 This guide presents how to integrate multiple "child" Compound applications in a "parent" application.